Mark-Wills/TF-MegaLocals/README.md

 1 2 3   4 5 6   7 8   9 10   11 12 mm
 ```

-**Note:** hh, ii, and jj are used, as i, j, and k are reserved words in Forth.
+**Note:** hh, ii, and jj are used, as h, i, and j are reserved words in Forth.
 Also, assigning the results of the row/column multiplications to local variables are somewhat superfluous in this rather contrived example, as the results can simply be left on the stack.
 The following acheives the same result:

 ```forth
 : mm { a b c  d e f  g hh  ii jj  k l | ra rb rc rd -- ra rb rc rd }